ryanpig/finviz-rs/README.md

 - Group: explore data related to stock groups or sectors.

 #### Crate features
+- Retrieve multiple tables: retrieve all possible combinations of enum variants by iterator
 - Output to a table: easily format and display the fetched data in a table format for convenient viewing and analysis.
 - Output to a CSV file: export the data to a CSV file, allowing for seamless integration with other tools and workflows.
-- Save stock chart image: capture and save stock chart images to local filesystem
+- Save stock chart image: capture and save stock chart images to local file system

 ### Installation <a name="installation"></a>